yeller/yeller.js/README.markdown

 This library gives you instant notification of errors in your site's JavaScript.

+### BETA

+This is a beta version, so the instructions aren't fully integrated into yeller's onboarding yet.

 ## How to Install

 Include yeller.js from our CDN in the `<head>` tag of your site, before all